abd-elrahman-mohamed-anter/terraform-all-weedingweb/README.md

 If you are a visual learner, you can see a demo of the live website served via AWS Load Balancer:

 ![Website Demo](front.png)
+*Frontend of the wedding website showing the homepage with "HI THERE, YOU'RE INVITED" and the "SAVE THE DATE" box.*

 ---